fooka03/ncaa06-relegation/README.md

 **Warning** This, like any other save modification, can and will brick your save!
 Be sure to _backup_ your save before starting this process.
 You have been warned...

-This process should be done with a save that's been advanced to the off-season (post-bowls/champ) but before Budgets have been set.
+This process should be done with a save that's completed all bowls, but has NOT advanced to the off-season.
 In theory, this can be done anytime before advancing to the next season, but conference prestige does affect recruiting so it makes the most sense to do as early as possible in the off-season.
+Additionally, MXDBE does not play nicely with the way the offseason save file is structured and can cause corruption.

 First thing you'll need to do is export some tables to CSV from your dynasty db contained in your save.
 You'll do this by opening the db in *Madden Xtreme DB Editor*.
 (If you need help with getting to the DB file there are plenty of resources available, but [this](https://forums.operationsports.com/forums/showpost.php?p=2047976483&postcount=2) should get you there if you're not using the *folder* memcard type.
 Folder users can navigate into the memcard folder and open the `BALSUSXXXXX` file directly)